 I like this with rice, plain basmati rice or vermicelli rice.
 You can find an easy recipe for vermicelli rice here, a commonly served rice with many Middle Eastern stews.
 For a healthier option, I often use brown basmati rice.

 This would be delicious with couscous, or quinoa.
-You could have this plain, or dip some pita bread in it to eat it, also a common practice..
+You can have this plain, or dip some pita bread in it to eat it, also a common practice..

-You can have this dish warm, room temp or cold.
+You can also serve this dish warm, room temp or cold.
 It’s delicious any way!

 Storing leftover vegan moussaka: